 If you suspect you have an STI, see your doctor

-If you suspect you have these or other STIs or that you may have been exposed to one, see your doctor for STI testing.
-Timely diagnosis and treatment are important to avoid or delay more-severe, potentially life-threatening health problems and to avoid infecting others.
+If you suspect that you have these or other STIs or that you may have been exposed to one, see your doctor for testing.
+Timely diagnosis and treatment is important to avoid or delay more-severe, potentially life-threatening health problems and to avoid infecting others.

 See more In-depth

 - Jameson JL, et al., eds.
 Sexually transmitted infections: Overview and clinical approach.
 In: Harrison's Principles of Internal Medicine.
 20th ed.
 The McGraw-Hill Companies; 2018. https://accessmedicine.mhmedical.com.
 Accessed April 13, 2020.